TamerJAhmad/Python-Bootcamp/README.md

 **skills learned: string manipulation, input function, variables, print function**

 **Day 2 - Makin' It Rain Tip Calculator**
+I created a tip calculator app that takes input of total bill, tip amount, and number of people to split with, then outputs a calculation of the total each person should pay.

-skills learned: data types, numbers, operations, type conversion, f-strings
+**skills learned: data types, numbers, operations, type conversion, f-strings**